ShVerni/AirBeamLogger/README.md

 ## Setting Up
 These instructions will walk you through setting up the data logger.
 This guide assumes you're already familiar with the basics of the Linux command line and the Raspberry Pi.
 It is not recommended to do this setup by connecting to SSH via the Raspberry Pi's wireless connection, as this will cause problems when setting up the access point.
 Connecting via Ethernet or plugging in a keyboard and monitor works well.
 ### Configure the AirBeam2
 You'll need to connect to your AirBeam2 via the AirCasting app and configure it for a mobile session (see the instructions in the AirBeam2 link above).
 This only needs to be done once, and afterwards you no longer need the AirCasting app.
-After doing this you should be able to turn on your AirBeam2 and see the indicator LED blinking red after a minute or two; this means everything is working.
+After doing this you should be able to turn on your AirBeam2 and see the indicator LED blinking red after a minute or two (the AirBeam2 should *not* be connected to the AirCasting app at this point); this means everything is working.
 ### Configure the Raspberry Pi
 Set up your Raspberry Pi with Raspbian or Raspbian lite (you can refer to the [official documentation](https://www.raspberrypi.org/help/) for help).
 If you're setting up your Pi headlessly (without a monitor or keyboard) you can refer to [this guide](https://learn.sparkfun.com/tutorials/headless-raspberry-pi-setup) for help.
 The Wi-Fi with DHCP option works well for the Pi Zero W.